DeeVine/new-react-task-app/src/components/taskapp/readme.md

 [+] calculate hours per day
   [ ] filter tasks by day
   [ ] filter hours by activity
-[ ] bar chart for hour allocation
+**[x] Added in richTextEditor TinyMce**
+    [ ] current buggy enter button, fix or try draft.js [ ] Finesse onChange event, currently unreliably changes and can cause onchange event to update task [ ] Need to properly parse out getContent from TinyMce component, 'enter keys' are not parsing correctly due to additional <p> tags [ ] bar chart for hour allocation
 [ ] handle delete tag
 [x] add react-json-tree to view all data per task for development purposes